pandysong/blog/content/post/understanding_android_fence.md

 In Android, there is an object called `GraphicBuffer`, which is passed in between different kind of `producuers` and `consumers`.
-When a `producer` pass a `GraphicBuffer` to a `consumer`, It is possible that the `producer` is still doing some job on that buffer in background, because the producer may have told GPU to render the buffer.
+When a `producer` pass a `GraphicBuffer` to a `consumer`, it is possible that the `producer` is still doing some job on that buffer in background, e.g. because the producer may have told GPU to render the buffer (but CPU has done the job).
 For performance consideration, CPU could not wait for GPU to finish the job before hand over the buffer to `consumer`.

 Fence was invented to allow to pass the ownership before the buffer is ready to be consumed.